cruising-altitude/SimpleModern/README.md

 ## Instructions

 Download *SimpleModern-Tablet_PowerApp.zip* and import it to a Power Platform environment as a new canvas app.
 Then, follow further instructions on MainScreen.

+## What's on the roadmap

++ Support for second-level menu items
++ Support for dark mode
++ A version for the phone form factor